almata/Jekyll/privacy.markdown

 # No responsibility

-This website contains snippets of source code.
+This website may contain some snippets of source code.
 If you find something useful here, good for you.
 But please understand there is no warranty about the completeness, reliability and accuracy of the information in this website.
 So any action you take upon the information you may find on this website is strictly at your own risk.

 # Ownership and license